torch2424/wasm-by-example/examples/webassembly-linear-memory/webassembly-linear-memory.assemblyscript.en-us.md

 runWasm();
 ```

-Lastly, lets load our ES6 Module, `index.js` Javascript file in our `index.html`.
+Lastly, lets load our ES6 Module, `index.js` Javascript file in an `index.html`.
 And you should get something similar to the demo ([Source Code](/source-redirect?path=examples/webassembly-linear-memory/demo/assemblyscript)) below!

 ---